tcwicks/ChillX/README.md

 # ChillXCommon

 ChillX Common is a collection of libraries encapsulating common functionality.
 Currently two libraries and tests for each are implemented:
+Libraries are Dot Net Standard 2.0 so its usable in both Dot Net Framework and Dot Net Core

- 1. ChillXThreading - Light Weight Multi-Threaded Atomic Unit of Work Processor
+- ChillXThreading - Light Weight Multi-Threaded Atomic Unit of Work Processor
- 2. ChillXLogging - Light Weight Offloaded (to separate thread) Asyncronous Logging Framework with automatic capture of unhandled exceptions
+- ChillXLogging - Light Weight Offloaded (to separate thread) Asyncronous Logging Framework with automatic capture of unhandled exceptions

 # ChillXThreading
 This library is a managed Atomic Unit Of Work processor with an auto scaling thread pool designed to support discrete unit of work processor such as API end points.
 Additionally it implements basic per client concurrent request limits.